Anchorage to Denali: The Parks Highway

 Flightseeing: The Other Way to See Denali

 If the weather cooperates and your budget allows, a flightseeing tour from Talkeetna is the single most dramatic way to experience the mountain.
-Operators like K2 Aviation and Talkeetna Air Taxi run 1-hour flights ($250–$320/person) that circle Denali at 11,000+ feet, and 90-minute flights with a glacier landing ($380–$480/person) that touch down on the Ruth Glacier at 5,500 feet so you can walk on the ice.
+Operators like K2 Aviation and Talkeetna Air Taxi run flights (roughly $430/person) that circle Denali at 11,000+ feet, and tours with a glacier landing (roughly $550/person) that touch down on the Ruth Glacier at 5,500 feet so you can walk on the ice.

 The catch: these flights don't operate in bad weather.
 Build in a buffer day if you really want to do one.
 Talkeetna is 2.5 hours south of the park entrance by car.